finance calculator

 We treat your remaining loan balance as the present value of a fixed‑rate loan with a known monthly payment and solve for how many months it takes to reduce the balance to zero.

-Once we know the payoff months, we convert that to years for easier interpretation.
+Once we know the payoff months, we convert that to years for easier interpretation and to make it easier to compare against goals like “paid off in 8–10 years.”

-Total interest over the payoff period is calculated as: total interest = monthly payment × payoff months − loan amount.
+Total interest over the payoff period is calculated as: Total interest = Monthly payment × Payoff months − Loan amount.
+This shows how much you’ll pay the lender for borrowing the money over the remaining payoff period.

 When to use it

-- Estimating mortgage payoff time when you increase or decrease your monthly payment.
+- Estimating mortgage payoff time when you increase or decrease your monthly payment, so you can see how many years you knock off the schedule.

-- Checking how far a proposed new payment will move your payoff date compared to the original schedule.
+- Checking how far a proposed new payment will move your payoff date compared to the original 30‑year or 15‑year schedule.

-- Planning budgets to hit a desired payoff date, such as before retirement or before kids start college.
+- Planning budgets to hit a desired payoff date, such as before retirement, before kids start college, or before a planned move.

-- Comparing different payment levels to see how much interest you could save by paying extra each month.
+- Comparing different payment levels side by side to see how much total interest you could save by paying extra each month versus sticking with the minimum required payment.

-- Helping visualize the impact of refinancing or recasting on payoff time, once you know the new payment amount.
+- Visualizing the impact of a refinance or recast on payoff time once you know the new payment amount, and deciding whether the new payment is worth the closing costs or fees.

 Tips & cautions